RobertMachamud/Milestone3/README.md

     - The - Helvetica Neue - is the font family of the blog with Arial and Sans Serif as the fallback fonts in case for any reason the font isn't being imported into the site correctly.
 Helvetica Neue is the default font when using bootstrap.
 It is frequently used and recognizable and looks clean and appropriate.

   - Imagery
-    - Immages are mostly used for recipes but also as a title image
+    - Images are mostly used for recipes but also as a title image
-    - PNGs are used for keeping the disign minimaliskic as possible without using unnecessary space (i.e. plates) or as icons/vectors (similar effect as font awesome icons)
+    - PNGs are used for keeping the disign minimalistic as possible without using unnecessary space (i.e. plates) or as icons/vectors (similar effect as font awesome icons)

 - Wireframes